apify/pull-request-toolkit-action/README.md

 ## Wishlist / TODOs

-- Make sure that pull request has either issue assigned (using the Zenhub issue-PR connection) or has estimate and labels set.
+- Make sure that the pull request has either issue assigned (using the Zenhub issue-PR connection) or has estimate and labels set.
 - Github action for a publishing of a new version.
 - Github action for lint and tests execution.
 - Use Docker image with runtime typescript compilation instead of commiting a dist directory.